dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Terraform is an Infrastructure as Code tool that lets you define both cloud and on-prem resources in configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
 Terraform can manage all kinds of resources, from low-level components to huge cloud provider-managed services [[s]](https://www.terraform.io/intro).
 Terraform has the concept of terraform-providers, where service providers can create integrations with Terraform and let the user manage the providers' services through the HashiCorp Configuration Language (HCL).
 "Providers enable Terraform to work with virtually any platform or service with an accessible API" [[s]](https://www.terraform.io/intro).

 ### 7.1.1.
 Barrier of entry
 The only practical way of using Terraform in teams is to store the state in some shared place.
-This is commonly done on a cloud provider in some kind of _bucket_/_Object storage_.
+This is commonly done on a cloud provider in some kind of _Object storage_.
 Setting this up can be a big hurdle to overcome if it is your first time or you are not an experienced developer.
 So before you can solve _whatever your code is supposed to solve_, you first need to solve the problem of _how and where to store the Terraform state_, before you can even start developing anything in your team.

 Removing this step by switching to control planes is a selling point on its own.
 Lowering a barrier to start up projects is always desirable.